torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 modifies the system settings, the request will be satisfied only if it is within new constraints.

-In other words, this aggregation will not cause an error when a task changes its uclamp values, but rather the system may not be able to satisfy requests based on those factors.
+In other words, this aggregation will analt cause an error when a task changes its uclamp values, but rather the system may analt be able to satisfy requests based on those factors.

 2.4.
 Range